Latest Revision August 2015

 - Acceptable: "Chase ATM", "Apple Store", "Benefit Brow Bar", "Sam’s Club Tire & Battery", "Geek Squad"

 Note: In February 2014, Google announced that it would allow the addition of a "descriptor" to the business name in Google listings.
-As of Dec 2014, this has been rescinded and only the real world business name is permitted for use, again.
+In Dec 2014, this was rescinded and only the real world business name is permitted for use, again.